ATNF/askapsoft/Code/Doc/user/current/doc/platform/externaltransfer.rst

 You may use the secure copy program (scp) to copy data to/from either your home directory or the scratch filesysyem.
 A special data-mover node exists, with hostname *hpc-data.pawsey.org.au*, for this purpose.
-It is possible to copy data through the login nodes, however this should be avoided if possible so as to reduce the load on the login nodes.
+It is possible to copy data through the login nodes, however this should be avoided so as to reduce the load on the login nodes.
 This data-mover node is actually a front-end to one of four nodes, and these can see both /scratch2 (on galaxy) and /scratch (on magnus).